-Policy Торіс HAP contracts executed or renewed HAP contracts executed or renewed June 5, 2024, or earlier June 6, 2024, or later extension), the owner's HAP will be abated in accordance with HC policy.
-In the case of family caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame (or any HC-approved extension, if applicable) the family's assistance will be terminated in accordance with HC policy. the specified time frame (or any HC- approved extension), the owner's HAP will be abated in accordance with HC policy.
-If the family is responsible for correcting the deficiency, the notice will inform the family that if corrections are not made within the specified time frame (or any HC- approved extension, if applicable) the family's assistance will be terminated in accordance with HC policy.
-See also Error!
-Reference source not found. and ENFORCING FAMILY COMPLIANCE for additional policies regarding timeframes for withholding and/or abating HAP, as applicable.
-In addition to the information above, the notices to the tenant and owner should indicate when and if HAP will be withhold or abated, as applicable.
+Policy Topic HAP contracts executed or renewed HAP contracts executed or renewed June 5, 2024, or earlier June 6, 2024, or later extension), the owner's HAP will be abated in accordance with HC policy.
+In the case of family caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame (or any HC-approved extension, if applicable) the family's assistance will be terminated in accordance with HC policy.
+If the family is responsible for correcting the deficiency, the now will inform the family that if corrections are not made within a specified time frame (or any HC-approved extension, if applicable family's assistance will be termination accordance with HC policy.
+See also ENFORCING OWNER COMPLIANCE and ENFORCING FAMILY COMPLIANCE for addition policies regarding timeframes for withholding and/or abating HAP, applicable.
+In addition to the information above, the notices to tenant and owner should indicate. , corrections are not made within the specified time frame (or any HC-approved extension, if applicable) the family's assistance will be terminated COMPLIANCE and ENFORCING FAMILY COMPLIANCE for additional policies regarding timeframes for withholding and/or abating HAP, as applicable.
+In addition to the information above, the notices to the tenant and owner should indicate when and if HAP will be withhold or